Timvrakas/ASSU-LegalDiff/constitution.md

 1. Preamble to the Constitution
    1. The Signing Statement
    2. Preamble
-2. Article I: Name, Scope, Membership, and Independence
+2. Name, Scope, Membership, and Independence
    1. Name
    2. Membership and Populations
    3. Rights of Membership